Who Owns Universal Studios? | History & Fun Facts

 Previous Owners of Universal Studios

-Universal Studios has had quite a few owners since the mid-1900's.
+Universal Studios has had quite a few owners since the mid-1900s.

 Universal Studios Hollywood